01 of 06

 Place the wax flakes into the pot on low heat over the stove in small batches.
 Be patient while wax does its thing.
 Know that while it looks like there’s a lot of wax flakes, it ends up reducing down to about half once it’s melted.

-Instead of messing around with a double boiler, I prefer to use an old pot that I’ve designated for crafting purposes for this step.
+Instead of messing around with a double boiler, you may use an old pot that's been designated for crafting purposes for this step.
 Once the wax is completely melted, you’ll want to add 1-2 teaspoons of essential oil into the wax and stir to combine.
 The perfect stir stick?
 One of your bamboo skewers and you can toss it after using.Continue to 4 of 6 below.

 04 of 06